josepdcs/kubectl-prof/README.md

 A kubectl plugin that allows you to profile production applications with low-overhead by generating [FlameGraphs](http://www.brendangregg.com/flamegraphs.html) at the moment.
 More functionalities will be added in the future.

-Running `kubectlf-profile` does **not** require any modification to existing pods.
+Running `kubectl-perf` does **not** require any modification to existing pods.

-This is an open source fork of https://github.com/yahoo/kubectl-flame with several new features and bug fixes.
+This is an open source fork of [kubectl-flame](https://github.com/yahoo/kubectl-flame) with several new features and bug fixes.

 ## Table of Contents